-Information that is available for health and care professionals to view through the Population Health Management database will never be made public, used for advertising, or sold.
+Information that is available for health and care professionals to view through the Coventry and Warwickshire ICR will never be made public, used for advertising, or sold.
 Professionals accessing your information are subject to the existing codes of conduct for NHS and local authority staff, which means they must respect patient/client privacy and keep all information about you safe.

 For more information about how the NHS handles your health records visit NHS Choices.
 You can do the same for social care records by visiting the Coventry City Council and Warwickshire County Council websites.

 Can I see my information, or could someone ask to see it on my behalf?

 Yes.
 You have the right, under data protection legislation, to request access to any information that organisations like the NHS hold about you.

 This includes copies of paper, electronic and hybrid patient/client health and care records.
 For more information about how to view your health or social care records, please visit the relevant organisation’s website.

 Does the ICR include sensitive information?

 Some sensitive information is withheld from records available to view through the ICR.

 We have a data sharing agreement to ensure the appropriate exclusions are in place to meet legal/statutory requirements and sensitivity concerns.